AlistairB/alistairb.github.io/_posts/2021-01-31-haskell-on-google-cloud-is-great.md

 Haskell runs great in Docker and has great library support for AWS and GCP.
 As such, Haskell can work well on both of them.

 However, GCP has a few advantages, in particular cloud run is excellent for hosting APIs or gluing together pipelines with Haskell.
-I would strongly recommend considering it if you do Haskell, rather than just automatcially reaching for AWS 😀.
+I would strongly recommend considering it if you do Haskell, rather than just automatically reaching for AWS 😀.